What Is a DUI a Felony In Washington State?

-The second situation: If a person has ever been convicted of what’s called vehicular assault and then subsequently has a new DUI arrest.
+- The second situation: If a person has ever been convicted of what’s called vehicular assault and then subsequently has a new DUI arrest.
 That would be elevated to a felony.

-The third variety is if someone has their fifth DUI arrest within ten years, based on the dates of arrest, that fifth offense within ten years is elevated to a felony.
+- The third variety is if someone has their fifth DUI arrest within ten years, based on the dates of arrest, that fifth offense within ten years is elevated to a felony.

 If your DUI arrest does not fit one of these three scenarios, then you’re facing a gross misdemeanor and not a felony in the state of Washington.
 So if you’re curious as to what type of DUI it is that you’re facing, please go ahead and give us a call at Callahan Law.
-We can help you with any kind.
+We can help you with anything.

 Call us today at (206) 866-6739 or complete the short form below: